Tiered Memory Architecture¶

 A two-tier memory store whose pipeline promotes episodic facts into a semantic tier on re-use — improving long-window retrieval only for long, recurring sessions.

-A flat-file memory store grows monotonically: every episode lands in the same JSONL or vector index, and signal dilutes as the corpus expands.
-Tiered architectures separate raw episodes from generalised facts and run a promotion pipeline between them.
+A flat-file memory store keeps growing.
+Every episode lands in the same JSONL or vector index, and signal dilutes as the corpus expands.
+Tiered architectures separate raw episodes from generalized facts and run a promotion pipeline between them.

 - Episodic JSONL store — observations, tool calls, and outcomes appended as structured records